rbrt-weiler/xmc-nbi-vlanlister-go/README.md

 It is required to provide at least one outfile.
 File types are determined by the prefix FILETYPE: or the suffix .FILETYPE.
 Prefixes take priority over suffixes.
-Valid FILETYPEs are: csv     -->  writes data a CSV file stdout  -->  prints CSV data to stdout xlsx    -->  writes data a XLSX file
+Valid FILETYPEs are: csv     -->  writes CSV data to the given file json    -->  writes JSON data to the given file stdout  -->  prints CSV data to stdout xlsx    -->  writes XLSX data to the given file
 When using stdout, you should remove all stderr output (2>/dev/null).

 Nearly all options that take a value can be set via environment variables: